|Distance : 12 miles||Grading : +++++||OS Sheet : OL15|

 If you are starting the walk from Weymouth it is easily reached from the main east-west A35 trunk road.
 From the roundabout on the Dorchester by-pass take the A354 signed for Weymouth and Portland.
 This road has recently been upgraded and now bypasses Upwey and Broadwey which used to be a very congested section of the road.
 Follow this road to the centre of Weymouth and there is a large car park (Swannery Car park) just south west of the station near the visitor centre for Radipole Lake.
 Note however that car parking in Weymouth is expensive and you may prefer to use the park and ride service, which is considerably cheaper.
 This is well signed off the A354 just north of the town and it currently costs £1.50 to park with the bus to the town being free.
 If you prefer to start from Ferry Bridge as you approach Weymouth continue to follow signs for A354 to Portland.
 Once through Wyke Regis you come onto the main road onto Portland, Ferry Bridge.
 Park at the visitor centre which is on the right just as you leave Wyke Regis and cross over the bridge.
 There is a pay and display car park at the visitor centre (as well as a cafe and toilets).

 If you are coming by public transport, Weymouth is well served.
 Trains run twice per hour (hourly on Sundays) from London Waterloo to Weymouth via Winchester, Southampton, Bournemouth, Poole, Warehamd and Dorchester as well as numerous smaller stations.
-These trains are operated by South West Trains In addition there are trains from Bristol to Weymouth via Bath, Bradford-on-Avon, Trowbridge, Westbury, Castle Cary, Yeovil and Dorchester operated by First Great Western.
+These trains are operated by South West Trains In addition there are trains from Bristol to Weymouth via Bath, Bradford-on-Avon, Trowbridge, Westbury, Castle Cary, Yeovil and Dorchester operated by Great Western Railway.
 In addition there are regular buses from Portland to Weymouth.
 Longer distance bus service also operated to Weymouth including the 31 service from Axminster via Bridport and Lyme Regis and the X53 service from Exeter via Seaton, Lyme Regis, Bridport and Abbotsbury.
 If you prefer to start at the visitor centre off Chesil Beach, any of the regular bus services out to Portland pass the visitor centre although I don't think there is a bus stop at the centre.
 It is best to alight at the Ferrybridge Inn pub at the south edge of Wyke Regis from where it is a 5 minute walk.